dataprofessor/streamlit-for-datascience/lesson-4.md

 ### Filtering by applying multiple criteria

-Instead of filtering the data according to a single criteria as shown above, we can specify multiple criteria as shown below:
+Instead of filtering the data according to a single criteria as shown above, we can specify multiple criteria as shown below where we display data where *MolLogP* is less than 2 AND *logS* is greater than -1:

 ```Python
 df[(df.MolLogP < 2) & (df.logS > -1)]